shanehoey/TeamsTools/README.md

 # TeamsTools

-A PowerShell Module, that includes a collection of scripts to expand on Microsoft Teams Direct Routing
+A PowerShell Module, that includes a collection of scripts to expand on Managing Microsoft Teams with PowerShell.

 ## Recommended Usage (Docker)

 By using the docker inage everything cames pre-install in a standard docker container, built from the latest official images.

 Using docker is the simplist and easiest method to use teams as the only prerequisite is to install docker engine.